Midwife, IBCLC lactation consultant and hypnobirthing teacher

 I qualified as an NCT antenatal teacher in 2008.
 I love helping pregnant women and their partners prepare for the birth of their baby and I think that preparation for parenting is equally important, although it can sometimes be forgotten when ‘The Birth’ is such a big issue.
 Although I enjoy facilitating group classes, individual sessions are what I love the most.
 That’s when I can really help you to identify what’s important and ensure the sessions are tailored to meet your particular needs.

-I also went on to become a hypnobirthing instructor and facilitate the workshop and programmes of The Little Birth Company.
+I also went on to become a hypnobirthing instructor.
 Hypnobirthing is about positive thinking and deep physical relaxation.
 It’s a gentle technique that can help with all sorts of situations, it’s not simply a method of pain management for labour.
 So I think it’s a great option to have as part of your birth preparation.

 Lactation consultant (IBCLC) breastfeeding support